 Whether the boost in sales can be attributed to the grading system is debatable.
 But the greater concern for some restaurant owners is the fairness of the system itself, the accuracy of the inspections, and whether or not more prestigious restaurants are getting an unfair opportunity to manipulate their grades into the A range.

 For health officials, the Council’s hearing came at an inopportune moment.
 The New York Post reported over the weekend that Per Se, consistently rated among the city’s best restaurants, had avoided a “B” grade with a telephone call to a city official, in which the restaurant successfully argued that the inspection report had contained errors.

 City Hall officials quickly pointed out that several dozen restaurants, of varying degrees of prestige, had taken the same route to contest alleged violations and avoid a protracted adjudication process.
 Mr. Bloomberg, at his news conference on Tuesday, referred to any suggestion of undue influence as “an outrage.”

 Others have accused the city of simply using the new system as a source of revenue.
 NY1 notes that in the last fiscal year, the city collected $42.4 million in fines, about four times more than it collected in 2003.

 For now, the letters remain.
-Brian McCabe wrote for the New York Times last January about the shortcomings of a system that uses only three marks and wide variation, which might put in the same A category a shockingly spotless establishment and one "where hot food items were not being held above the required temperature of 140 degrees, toxic chemicals were improperly labeled or stored in a way that contamination of the food might occur, and the restroom had no toilet paper or trash."
+Brian McCabe wrote for the New York Times last January about the shortcomings of a system that uses only three marks and wide variation, which might group in the A category a shockingly spotless establishment and one “where hot food items were not being held above the required temperature of 140 degrees, toxic chemicals were improperly labeled or stored in a way that contamination of the food might occur, and the restroom had no toilet paper or trash.”